A person with bipolar disorder will experience changes in mood, energy, and activity levels that can make day-to-day living difficult.

 - insomnia and sleeping problems

-- anxiety about trivial things
+- anxiety about minor issues

 - pain or physical problems that do not respond to treatment

-- changes in eating patterns, whether eating more or eating less
+- eating more or eating less

 - weight loss or weight gain